NickCL2/ultimate-posts-widget/readme.txt

 == Frequently Asked Questions ==

-= How do I get posts to show in the widget? =
+= What posts will display in the widget? =

 The widget will only show posts marked as sticky.
 Mark a post as sticky by editing the post and checking "Stick this post to the front page" under the Visibility section of the Publish box.

-= How do I get thumbnials to show in widget? =
+= How do I display thumbnail images? =

 Turn on "Show thumbnails" in the widget and ensure that you have added a "Featured Image" to the post.
 To add a featured image, edit the post and find the Featured Image box, click "Set feature image" and select the image you want from the popup.

-= Why are images are showing as broken links? =
+= Why are images displayed as broken links? =

 Ensure that the feature image you've uploaded is a JPG, GIF or PNG file.